 Limit your Pinterest use

 Pinterest is a fantastic tool for curating and communicating ideas in a visual way.
 But it's a HORRIBLE tool for generating new ideas.
 After all, isn't everything on Pinterest already done?
 Think bigger and try looking for inspiration elsewhere.
 Begin gathering ideas from your travels, conversations with friends, nature, fashion trends, movies, and other areas of design.
 For example, if you're a wedding planner, try gathering inspiration from interior design.
 If you're a florist, perhaps landscape art would be a great way to get the creative juices flowing.
 Once you have your unique idea in your head, then it's okay to lean on Pinterest for communicating that idea to clients or others you're collaborating with.
-But I find it's useful to have a unique concept established long before reaching for Pinterest.
+But we find it's useful to have a unique concept established long before reaching for Pinterest.

 Put Your Blinders On

 Similar to limiting Pinterest, limit your time on social media as well.
-If you're anything like me, you can sit down and scroll for hours, taking in image after image.
-The longer I scroll, the more each image starts to look the same.
+If you're anything like us, you can sit down and scroll for hours, taking in image after image.
+The longer we scroll, the more each image starts to look the same.
 And it's because, again, so much of the content we see really is the same!
 Don't let this fool you into thinking that what you put out into the industry has to look like everything else.
 Don't play the comparison game.
 Limit your social media to certain times of the day.
-Personally, I find it's best to do it at night long after your work day is over.
+Personally, we find it's best to do it at night long after your workday is over.
 This way, you can create authentically during the day, without having social media influence you.
 Please know that putting your blinders on doesn't mean you're not supporting others in your industry.
 It simply means that you're looking out for your own creativity first and then supporting others.